Hisense Large-Screen Displays Elevate Gaming To New Heights At IFA 2024

 (MENAFN- PR Newswire)

-QINGDAO, China, Sept.
-6, 2024 /PRNewswire/ -- Hisense, a global leader in home appliances and consumer electronics, has raised the bar at IFA 2024, the largest consumer Electronics trade show in Europe.
-Under the theme "The Scenario-driven Future of Tech", Hisense showcased its innovative large-screen displays and gaming-enhancing partnerships with Black Myth: Wukong and Xbox-certified products.
+DUBAI, United Arab Emirates, Sept.
+9, 2024 /PRNewswire/ -- Hisense, a global leader in home appliances and consumer electronics, has raised the bar at IFA 2024, the largest consumer Electronics trade show in Europe.
+Under the theme of "The Scenario-driven Future of Tech", Hisense showcased its innovative large-screen displays and gaming-enhancing partnerships with Black Myth: Wukong and Xbox-certified products.

 Black Myth: Wukong Captivates Gamers in Hisense's Immersive Experience Zone